LAW OF THREE (61)

 needs to evolve into understanding in order to become an instrument

-is trapped by thought.
 When the attention is free from its

-objectively the stream of thought.
-Out of this detached observing, understanding may arise.
+attachment to thought we are able to observe objectively the stream of thought.
+In detached observing spontaneous understanding may arise.
 This arising of understanding requires

-requires the presence of 'what is most awake in us'.
+requires the presence of what is most awake in us'.

 In